Service Dog Training and Animal Assisted Therapy (El Paso / Teller / Colorado Springs / Nationwide)

 Contract

-Buzz is an My Life Unleashed Program Service Dog, and will come with a Buyer’s Contract, as well as a health and training guarantee.
+Buzz is an MLU Program Service Dog, and will come with a Buyer’s Contract, as well as a health and training guarantee.

 For more information about this amazing canine, please Contact Us Now.